TensulStudios/fireDefaultAssets/assets/RM.md

-# Haze Default Assets
+# T3D Default Assets

-Do not modify, delete or create any files without knowing what you are doing.
+Do not modify, delete or create any files or T3D will break.